n3rm4121/clientwords/README.md

 # ClientWords

-**ClientWords** is a SaaS platform built with Next.js and TypeScript that enables you to effortlessly collect, manage, and display testimonials on your websites.
+**ClientWords** is a platform that enables you to effortlessly collect, manage, and display testimonials on your websites.
 This tool turns positive customer experiences into social proof, helping you build trust and boost conversions.

 ## 🌐 Website
 [ClientWords.com](https://clientwords.com)